 If you have a current or expired passport, you may be able to renew by mail, provided your most recent passport meets certain conditions; if it does not, you will have to apply in person.
 Passport renewal applications and guidelines can be obtained from Department of State website or Post Office.
 Start the renewal process early, especially if you will also need a visa, so as to allow enough time to resolve any problems that may arise.

-Before leaving home, scan and email a copy of your passport to yourself, so that you can access it at any time.
+Before leaving home, scan and save a copy of your passport to your laptop, so that you can access it at any time.
+Be sure that your laptop is password protected.
 You should leave a copy of your passport with your parents, and provide a copy to the director of your program.
 These precautions will help in the event that your passport is lost or stolen.
 (Should that happen, either domestically or abroad, report your lost or stolen passport immediately.)

 Keep your passport with you at all times while traveling, secured in a pouch around your neck or in a money belt around your waist.
 Once settled in your host country, you can leave your passport in a secure place, and simply carry a copy with you.
 (Note: some countries require you to carry your passport with you at all times-research the policies of your host country before leaving home.)